Surface Tension

 But, ‘How does water get into your gutter if you have a solid gutter cover that is not a screen?’

-How Does Surface Tension Work With Gutter Protection?
+How Does Surface Tension Work with Gutter Protection?

-You might expect the water to encounter the steep curve towards the gutter and give into gravity by flowing off the edge of the cover.
+You might expect the water to encounter the steep curve towards the gutter and give in to gravity by flowing off the edge of the cover.

 This is where the trick comes in.